bbulls14/bbulls14/README.md

 **A Brief Overview**
  - 2 years of experience solving problems with software solutions
  - Proficient in Python, Java, SQL
  - 📚 Lifetime Learner, fascinated by the numerous "black boxes" in tech
- - Main working philosophy: Discover and Document 🌱

 ### Repository Insights